-Impacts from the COVID-19 pandemic are still seen in the development sector and results in lower than budgeted revenues from these sources.
-Sewer service charge receipts match budgeted forecast.
+While impacts from the COVID-19 pandemic are still seen in the development sector which have resulted in lower than budgeted revenues from these sources, NapaSan's major revenue source, sewer service charges, have had minimal impact.
+They are expected to come in close to expectations.
 Capacity charges and permit fees are expected to continue to be lower than budgeted expectations.
-Hauler fees remain lower than expectations for the second quarter due to a continued decrease in outdoor activities and events.
+Hauler fees remain lower than expectations for the third quarter due to a continued decrease in outdoor activities and events.